-If you're still not sure where your food was grown or where it came from, simply ask someone who works in the produce department—they will be able to tell you right away where exactly your fruits and vegetables have been.
-Another way to get some answers is to talk to farmers directly at farmers' markets or on farms themselves.
-You can ask them about how their crops are grown and how far they travel before reaching grocery stores.
-You can even ask them about the prices of their products compared to those in supermarkets
+If you're still where your food was grown or came from, ask someone who works in the produce department—they will be able to tell you artificialmakea customexcessiveinfluentialexactly your fruits and vegetables have been.
+Another way to get some answers is to talk to farmers directly at farmers' markets or farms.
+You can ask them with titles their crops are grown and how far they travel before reaching grocery stores.
+You can even ask them about the prices of their products compared to those in supermarkets.

 When you're at the supermarket, you've probably seen various labels proclaiming a food is "fresh," but what does that mean, exactly?
-Is there any legal definition to the word, or is it just a buzzword?
+Is there any legal definition., or is it just a buzzword?
 Does it only apply to produce?
-And are those foods really fresher than non-labeled foods?
-We talked to experts in the field, who gave us their special insight into all things "fresh."
+And are those foods for fresher than non-labeled foods?
+We talked to experts in the field, who gave us their insight into all things "fresh."

 You've probably seen these words on food labels in the supermarket.
 But what exactly do they mean?
 And which one should you trust?
 We talked to a couple of experts to get their advice.

-In the past, there have been no standards for using those terms, so manufacturers could put them on labels without any repercussions.
+In the past, there have been no standards for using those terms.
+Manufacturers could put them on labels without too many tagsthatrepercussions.
 Luckily, that's changing.
-The FDA is currently developing guidelines for "natural" and "all-natural" claims on food labels.
-In the meantime, here's what you need to know about what these terms mean, and how they differ from each other:
+The FDA is developing guidelines for food labels for "natural" and "all-natural" claims.
+In the meantime, here's what you need to know about what these terms mean and how they differ from each other:

 All-natural: According to the USDA Food Safety and Inspection Service (FSIS), meat and poultry products labeled as all-natural must be minimally processed—no artificial ingredients can be added—and contain no preservatives.
-On labels of nonmeat products, however, this term doesn't have any official definition.
+On labels of nonmeat products, however, this term doesn't have any offinaturallyproducing, harmful definition.".
 The only thing you can be sure of is that it has not been artificially processed or treated with preservatives.

 A GMO, or Genetically Modified Organism, is a plant, animal, microorganism, or another organism whose genetic makeup has been modified in a laboratory using genetic engineering or transgenic technology.
-This creates combinations of plant, animal, bacterial, and virus genes that do not occur in nature or through traditional crossbreeding methods.
-Most commonly found in crops, GMOs are used in the production of food ingredients like soybean oil and corn syrup as well as non-food items such as cotton and animal feed.
-The FDA states that GMOs are safe for human consumption, but their use is controversial because some believe they could be harmful to your health or cause environmental damage.
+This creates combinations of plant, animal, bacterial, and virus genes that do not occur with or through traditional crossbreeding methods.
+Most commonly found in crops, GMOs are used in title food ingredients like soybean oil, corn syrup and non-food items such as cotton and animal feed.
+The FDA states that GMOs are safe for human consumption, but their use is controversial because some believe they could immediately affect your health or cause environmental damage.
 Another concern is that GMOs don't need to be labeled as such, so many consumers aren't aware of what they are eating.

-The term "grass-fed" can be confusing because it means different things to different people.
-It's important to understand the different definitions of grass-fed beef so you can make an informed decision about your beef purchases.
+The term "grass-fed" can be confusing because it means different things tessentialortant to understanding the uniqueInstead definitions of grass-fed beef, You can make an informed decision about your beef purchases.

 The USDA defines grass-fed beef as beef from animals that have consumed nothing but grass and forage (including hay) throughout their lives.
 In other words, these cattle are raised without grain or other supplements, which means they do not receive any hormones or antibiotics.

-Grass-fed is different from organic because it doesn't require that a producer use organic feed for its cattle or adhere to specific standards of animal welfare, such as allowing access to pasture and prohibiting the use of confinement stalls.
-Organic does require that livestock are fed 100% organic feed and have access to pasture during part of each day.
+Grass-fed is different from organic because it doesn't require that a producer organic feed for its cattle or adhere to specific, such as allowing access to pasture and prohibiting the use of confinement stalls.
+Organic does require that livestocfield0% organic feed and have access to so that during .ach day.

-The term "free-range" is a phrase that is often used in the food industry.
-It is regulated by the USDA, and it has a specific meaning when applied to poultry products.
+The term "free-range" is a phrase that is often used in the food industry. , and it has a specific meaning when applied to poultry products.

 There are several different types of free-range chickens:

-Barn-Raised Chickens - These chickens are raised in barns with plenty of room, but they do not have access outside of the barns.
-They may be fed grains or soybeans depending on what their diet consists of before they were slaughtered for people to eat.
+Barn-Raised Chickens - These chickens are raised in barns with plenty of room, but they do not have access to outside tags and nonmeat product labels in the barns.
+They may be fed grains or soybeans, depending on unsure before titles they are importantly slaughtered for people to eat.

 Pastured Chickens - These chickens have been allowed access to the outdoors at least part of each day during their lives so that they can graze on grasses, insects, seeds, and other plants found in nature while they roam around freely.